daostack/dutchx-bootstrapper-ui/README.md

 2. Browse to: http://localhost:8090/

 With HRM, when you modify the source, changes will be automatically loaded into the running application, without requiring a manual full rebuild.
 (Though certain TypeScript modifications do require refreshing the page, when the code is only executed when the page is loaded.)

+## Application Configuration

+Hard-coded application configuration is contained in static\app-config.json

+## Code and Top-Level Pages

+All of the application code is located under src except for index.ejs, which is the application starting point directing execution to main.ts.

+The landing page is in landing.html and landing.ts.

+The initialization UI is in dashboard.html and dashboard.ts.